 The following paragraphs describe the use cases for the LCC Profile.
-They can be divided into two sub-categories:
+They can be divided into two independent sub-categories:

-- 1. Recommendation for replacement or supplementation of existing orders [LAB-6] - 2.
-Result fulfillment and follow up after testing [LAB-7]
+- 1. Recommendation for replacement or supplementation of existing orders, supported by the [LAB-6] transaction, see Vol. 2. - 2.
+Result fulfillment and follow up after testing, supported by the [LAB-7] transaction, see Vol. 2.